Humaira Tasneem

 Humaira Tasneem (born 8 June 1995) is a women's cricketer who plays for the United Arab Emirates national cricket team.
 In July 2018, she was named as the captain of the United Arab Emirates' squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
-She made her Women's Twenty20 International (WT20I) for the United Arab Emirates against the Netherlands in the World Twenty20 Qualifier on 7 July 2018.
+She made her Women's Twenty20 International (WT20I) debut for the United Arab Emirates against the Netherlands in the World Twenty20 Qualifier on 7 July 2018.

 Early and personal life

-Tasneem was born in Al Ain to Indian parents from Hyderabad who had settled in Sharjah and grew up playing basketball and cricket with her siblings.
+Tasneem was born in Al Ain to Indian parents from Hyderabad who had settled in Sharjah where she grew up playing basketball and cricket with her siblings.
 She did her schooling from DPS, Sharjah and attended the American University of Sharjah.

 International career

 Tasneem played domestic cricket in the UAE and eventually debuted for her country at the age of 13 in 2008 on the tour to Thailand.
 She also led the UAE U19 team in the Asia Cricket Council (ACC) Under-19 Women's Cup held in Kuwait in 2012.